How Much Does Popcorn Ceiling Removal Cost?

 Additional Costs and Considerations

-The cost to have popcorn ceilings removed and replaced with new texture or paint can affect the project’s overall price.
+Removing a popcorn ceiling costs more if the homeowner chooses to have ceilings replaced with new texture or paint.
 Much of the final tally depends on whether asbestos is present and if the contractor needs to repair related damage.

+Professionals will likely test for asbestos before carrying out the removal, which costs between $250 and $850.
 Not all states require professional asbestos remediation, but the project becomes more complicated and more expensive for those that do.
 While the finishing costs won’t change, such as painting or applying new texture to the ceiling, the removal costs will increase.
-If the texture requires special removal procedures, expect to pay an additional $3 to $7 per square foot.
+If the texture requires special removal procedures, expect to pay $5 to $20 per square foot.
+It’s worth noting that if the ceiling contains asbestos, it’s likely that other parts of the home also require asbestos removal.
+Asbestos siding removal costs are some of the priciest at $690 to $20,000.

 Find trusted local pros for any home project